Invasive species information

 Invasive plants

 Invasive plants (also known as weeds, pest plants or pest vegetation) can have detrimental environmental, social and economic impacts.
-Priority species for management in the Brisbane region can be found in Council’s Biosecurity Plan and also in Council’s list of locally significant pest vegetation species (Word - 191kb).
-For more information on weeds and invasive pest plants, check the Weed Identification Tool or visit the Queensland Government website.
+Priority species for management in the Brisbane region can be found in Council’s Biosecurity Plan and also in Council’s list of locally significant pest vegetation species (PDF - 320kb).

 Council supports residents managing invasive plants on their property.
 However, Council does not permit damaging NALL protected vegetation when work to manage weeds is conducted, unless a Council issued permit to interfere with protected vegetation is obtained.
-Under NALL, a permit is not required to manage invasive plants or pest vegetation listed in Council’s Biosecurity Plan or Council’s list of locally significant pest vegetation species (Word - 191kb), as long as property owners are not causing damage to protected vegetation or disturbing soil in a way that could cause erosion.
+Under NALL, a permit is not required to manage invasive plants or pest vegetation listed in Council’s Biosecurity Plan or Council’s list of locally significant pest vegetation species (PDF - 320kb), as long as property owners are not causing damage to protected vegetation or disturbing soil in a way that could cause erosion.

-You can report pest plants online.
 Alternatively, contact Council on 07 3403 8888.

 What Council is doing